dburriss/dburriss.github.io/_drafts/2021-12-24-functional-architecture.md

 ---
 layout: post
-title: "Functional Architecture - Part 1"
+title: "A simple functional architecture"
-subtitle: "Defining the functional part in Functional Architecture"
+subtitle: "How do I build a production application in a functional language?"
-description: "A look at the big ideas in functional programming like pure functions, higher-order functions, and composition.
-This will form the baseline for future architecture posts on the subject."
+description: "If we apply the ideas of FP can we land at an architecture that rises out of the core ideas of high-order functions and pure functions?"
 permalink: functional-programming-architecture-part-1
 author: "Devon Burriss"
 category: Software Development